InnerSourceCommons/archive.innersourcecommons.org/events/isc-spring-2020-agenda.md

 ### Notes

 The following agenda is based in **Central European Time** and this will take place between 3:50 pm and 7:05 pm (3.25 hours in total).
-Both days, 14th and 15th of April will follow the same agenda and will take place in the same timeslot.
+Both days, 14th and 15th of April will use the timeslot.
 By the time of the conference, the following are some examples of translated times to other timezones:

 Example of time differences in other timezones for the first day of conference:
 * China Standard Time: 09:50 pm 14th April - 01:05 am 15th April